Samsung Galaxy S23 FE

 Low Light Performance

 With Samsung’s Night Mode, capture more detail and reduce noise in poorly lit conditions.
-Well-lit scenes are possible even in almost no light at all.
-AI-based scene optimization automatically adjusts the camera settings according to the subject, allowing for great shots in myriad conditions.
+Honestly, you can still get well lit scenes even when its basically dark or near nothing, like almost no light at all.
+With AI scene optimization the system just tweaks the camera settings on the fly based on whatever you are filming, so you can pull off really nice shots in a bunch of different situations, in myriad conditions.

 Selfie camera